rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 CN uses a different approach called _property-based random testing_.
 With property-based random testing, things are much more automatic.
 CN works in two important
 ways:
+{{ todo("BCP: Again, CN also supports 'specification-based unit testing' (or whatever it should be called -- I'm sure we don't actually want to call it that!).
+However, I don't think we want to spend time here showing people how to do unit testing with CN -- that should come later, IMO.
+Namely, it should be introduced as a tool to use to increase test coverage and/or deal with situations where the random testing is not doing a good enough job of finding bugs.") }}

 1. First, instead of requiring the developer to manually construct a suite of interesting test _inputs_, CN automatically generates a large number of random test inputs.